Dai Ichi Life Insurance Company Ltd Sells 45,251 Shares of ConocoPhillips (NYSE:COP)

-Dai Ichi Life Insurance Company Ltd trimmed its position in shares of ConocoPhillips (NYSE:COP) by 37.8% in the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 74,452 shares of the energy producer’s stock after selling 45,251 shares during the quarter.
-Dai Ichi Life Insurance Company Ltd’s holdings in ConocoPhillips were worth $4,534,000 as of its most recent filing with the Securities & Exchange Commission.
+Dai Ichi Life Insurance Company Ltd lessened its stake in ConocoPhillips (NYSE:COP) by 37.8% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 74,452 shares of the energy producer’s stock after selling 45,251 shares during the period.
+Dai Ichi Life Insurance Company Ltd’s holdings in ConocoPhillips were worth $4,534,000 as of its most recent SEC filing.

+Several brokerages have recently issued reports on COP.
+Raymond James boosted their price target on shares of ConocoPhillips from $80.00 to $90.00 and gave the company a “strong-buy” rating in a report on Friday, September 24th.
+Citigroup boosted their price target on shares of ConocoPhillips from $65.00 to $70.00 and gave the company a “buy” rating in a report on Thursday, July 1st. boosted their price target on shares of ConocoPhillips from $65.00 to $70.00 and gave the company a “buy” rating in a report on Thursday, July 1st.
+Morgan Stanley upped their target price on shares of ConocoPhillips from $82.00 to $90.00 and gave the stock an “overweight” rating in a research note on Wednesday, October 6th.
+Finally, The Goldman Sachs Group lowered shares of ConocoPhillips from a “buy” rating to a “neutral” rating and set a $76.00 target price for the company. in a research note on Monday.
+Two research analysts have rated the stock with a hold rating, seventeen have issued a buy rating and two have assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average price target of $76.23.

+ConocoPhillips (NYSE:COP) last issued its earnings results on Tuesday, August 3rd.
+The energy producer reported $1.27 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.10 by $0.17.
+The company had revenue of $10.21 billion for the quarter, compared to analysts’ expectations of $10.44 billion.
+ConocoPhillips had a net margin of 5.93% and a return on equity of 5.64%.
+During the same period in the prior year, the firm earned ($0.92) EPS.
+Sell-side analysts predict that ConocoPhillips will post 4.79 EPS for the current fiscal year.

 The company also recently announced a quarterly dividend, which will be paid on Wednesday, December 1st.
-Investors of record on Thursday, October 28th will be given a $0.46 dividend.
+Stockholders of record on Thursday, October 28th will be issued a $0.46 dividend.
+This represents a $1.84 dividend on an annualized basis and a dividend yield of 2.49%.
+This is a boost from ConocoPhillips’s previous quarterly dividend of $0.43.
 The ex-dividend date is Wednesday, October 27th.
-This represents a $1.84 dividend on an annualized basis and a yield of 2.49%.
-This is a positive change from ConocoPhillips’s previous quarterly dividend of $0.43.
-ConocoPhillips’s dividend payout ratio is currently -177.32%.
+ConocoPhillips’s dividend payout ratio is presently -177.32%.

-In other news, Director R A. Walker bought 18,000 shares of the company’s stock in a transaction that occurred on Monday, August 9th.
-The shares were purchased at an average price of $55.50 per share, for a total transaction of $999,000.00.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In related news, Director R A. Walker purchased 18,000 shares of the stock in a transaction on Monday, August 9th.
+The shares were purchased at an average cost of $55.50 per share, with a total value of $999,000.00.
+The acquisition was disclosed in a filing with the SEC, which can be accessed through the SEC website.
 0.08% of the stock is owned by corporate insiders.

-Several research analysts have commented on COP shares. lifted their price objective on shares of ConocoPhillips from $65.00 to $70.00 and gave the stock a “buy” rating in a research note on Thursday, July 1st.
-The Goldman Sachs Group lowered shares of ConocoPhillips from a “buy” rating to a “neutral” rating and set a $76.00 price objective for the company. in a research note on Monday.
-KeyCorp upped their price objective on shares of ConocoPhillips from $72.00 to $76.00 and gave the stock an “overweight” rating in a research note on Thursday, October 7th.
-TheStreet raised shares of ConocoPhillips from a “c” rating to a “b” rating in a research note on Tuesday, August 3rd.
-Finally, Truist boosted their target price on shares of ConocoPhillips from $84.00 to $100.00 and gave the stock a “buy” rating in a report on Thursday, October 7th.
-Two equities research analysts have rated the stock with a hold rating, seventeen have assigned a buy rating and two have assigned a strong buy rating to the company.
-According to data from MarketBeat.com, ConocoPhillips currently has an average rating of “Buy” and an average target price of $76.23.

 ConocoPhillips engages in the exploration, production, transportation and marketing of crude oil, bitumen, natural gas, natural gas liquids, and liquefied natural gas on a worldwide basis.
 It operates through the following geographical segments: Alaska; Lower 48; Canada; Europe, Middle East and North Africa; Asia Pacific; and Other International.